Supplier and Vendor Code of Conduct

-Compensation paid to workers shall comply with all applicable wage laws, including those relating to minimum wages, overtime hours and legally mandated benefits.
+Compensation paid to workers shall comply with all applicable wage laws, including those relating to minimum wages, overtime hours and legally mandated benefits, and such compensation shall constitute at least a minimum of a fair and living wage.
 In compliance with local laws, workers shall be compensated for overtime at pay rates greater than regular hourly rates.
 Deductions from wages as a disciplinary measure shall not be permitted.
 For each pay period, workers shall be provided with a timely and understandable wage statement that includes sufficient information to verify accurate compensation for work performed.
 All use of temporary, dispatch and outsourced labor will be within the limits of the local law.

 Freedom of Association and Collective Bargaining